asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution/index.md

 ## Code Contribution Process

+### AI Policy

+Before beginning if using AI please see our [AI Policy](/Development/Policies-and-Procedures/AI-Policy).

 ### Install the [GitHub CLI "gh"](https://cli.github.com) tool

 While not strictly required, using the "[gh](https://cli.github.com)" tool to manage the process will make things much easier.
 The package is available in most distribution's package management systems as "gh".